evansem/evansem/README.md

 ## My Hobbies and Fun facts ⚡

 - One of my bigest passions outside IT is cooking! 🍝 In particular I enjoy making fresh home-made pizza 🍕
-- I'm bilingual, I can speak both English and Italian fluently and I am not learning Spanish 🇳🇿 🇮🇹 🇪🇸
+- I'm bilingual, I can speak both English and Italian fluently and I am now learning Spanish 🇳🇿 🇮🇹 🇪🇸
 - I enjoy hiking and explore all landscapes that nature provides us 🌤️⛰️

 <!-- Profile Stats